djalbat/the-occam-user-manual/getting-started.md

 On other unixy systems the `open` application is likely to be a legacy graphics utility.
 In either case pushing it aside will do no lasting harm.

-To continue, in order to create a symbolic link you first need to know the path to the npm global installation directory.
+To continue, in order to create a symbolic link you first need to know the fully qualified path to the npm global installation directory.
 This is easily recovered as the first line of the output from the following command:

 ```